scylladb/scylladb/docs/docker-hub.md

 # What is ScyllaDB ?

-ScyllaDB is a high-performance Cassandra implementation written in C++14.
-Classified as a NoSQL database, ScyllaDB deliver a high number of transactions per seconds making it one of the fastest database on the planet.
+ScyllaDB is a high-performance NoSQL database system, fully compatible with Apache Cassandra.
 ScyllaDB is released under the GNU Affero General Public License version 3 and the Apache License, ScyllaDB is free and open-source software.

 > [ScyllaDB](http://www.scylladb.com/)